resola-ai/jobs/mobile/readme.md

 ## Requirements

 - +5 years proven work experience as a Mobile Engineer or similar role
-- Communicate clearly and effectively at all levels in English
 - Demonstrable portfolio of released applications on the App store or the Android market
 - In-depth knowledge of at least one programming language like Swift and Java
+- Excellent analytical skills with a good problem-solving attitude
 - Experience with third-party libraries and APIs
-- Familiarity with OOP design principles
+- Experience with OOP design principles
+- Experience with development tools (e.g. Git, Github, Docker)
+- Communicate clearly and effectively at all levels in English
-- Excellent analytical skills with a good problem-solving attitude
+- Excellent communication skills and can collaborate effectively with stakeholders at different levels of seniority.
-- Ability to perform in a team environment
+- Great attention to detail
+- Organizational skills

 ## Nice to have

-- Can communicate in Japanese with our internal team
+- Can communicate in Japanese with our internal teams
 - Experience developing and operating SaaS products and services
+- Familiarity with back-end development
 - Familiarity with AWS services

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
-- 60% engineers from Vietnam
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
 - Only work from Mon-Fri